 Detailed information about WLAN security and the various encryption methods are to be found in the LCOS reference manual.

-Please also observe the information in the box "Standard encryption with WPA".
+Please also observe the information in the "Standard WEP encryption" box.

-Standard encryption with WPA
+Standard encryption with WPA-PSK

 The factory settings (or those after resetting the device) are different in LANCOM Access Points than in LANCOM Wireless Routers.